 “We are particularly excited to be celebrating our Foundation Day this year, in our 100th year.
 Not all schools reach this amazing milestone, particularly ones that have had a name change and the fascinating history of our school” continued Mr Gamack.

-The Foundation Day ceremony will include a full school service with address from Class of 2001 graduate and fourth generation past student, Louisa Kippin, music performances and singing of the highly anticipated Centenary song composed by widely acclaimed Australian composer, performer, musical director and educator, Paul Jarman.
+The Foundation Day ceremony will included a full school service with address from Class of 2001 graduate and fourth generation past student, Louisa Kippin, music performances and singing of the highly anticipated Centenary song composed by widely acclaimed Australian composer, performer, musical director and educator, Paul Jarman.

-After the Foundation Day ceremony the unveiling and dedication of the Centenary Project – the Connection Place will take place.
+After the Foundation Day ceremony the unveiling and dedication of the Centenary Project – the Connection Place will took place.
 The Connection Place is a unique outdoor structure on the base at the School’s famous lagoon that pays tribute to all the people who have been a part of the School in the first 100 years.

 “The School’s Centenary and in particular Foundation Day provides an opportunity for past and present members of the St Anne’s and The Cathedral School community to reflect on the place and influence that their time in the school had or is having in their lives” said Mr Gamack.